FriendsOfVictoire/WidgetTableBundle/README.md

         }
     }

+##Preset

-Think to enable VictoireResourcesBundle which brings the redactor library :
+Enable VictoireResourcesBundle which brings the redactor library :

     new Victoire\Bundle\ResourcesBundle\VictoireResourcesBundle(),